-Even though safe driving behaviors (and in many places, the law) requires us to ignore the constant phone calls, emails, and text messages while behind the wheel, that kind of disconnectedness isn’t the reality.
+But even though safe driving behaviors (and in many places, the law) requires us to ignore the constant phone calls, emails, and text messages while behind the wheel, that kind of disconnectedness isn’t quite the reality.

 In-car speech recognition systems aim to remove the distraction of looking down at your mobile phone while you drive.
 Instead, a heads-up display allows drivers to keep their eyes on the road and their mind on safety.

-Companies like Apple, Google, and Nuance are reshaping the way voice-activation is used in vehicles.
-Here are some of the most popular systems that enable drivers to find directions, send emails, make phone calls, and play music, all by using the sound of their voice.
+Understanding the need for why it came about, here are some of the most popular systems that enable drivers to find directions, send emails, make phone calls, and play music, all by using the sound of their voice.

 Press the voice button on your steering wheel and Siri will be there to help you switch between playlists, navigate to the nearest gas station, send text messages, and even email your boss with a stellar excuse about being stuck behind a school bus instead of at your early morning project meeting.